Nuri al-Mismari: Defection to France

+Libyan Civil War

 In February 2011, his son, Ihab El-Mismari, a high-ranking diplomat representing the Libyan embassy in Canada, resigned in protest over Gaddafi's crackdown of protestors in the early phase of the Libyan Civil War.
 Ihab was not among the five Libyan diplomats expelled from Canada in May 2011.

 In March 2011, Mismari predicted that Gaddafi would fight to the end in the Libyan Civil War rather than step down, commit suicide, or go into exile.
 He also alleged that Silvio Berlusconi, Prime Minister of Italy, had sent escorts to an unidentified African leader to help Gaddafi get elected as Chairperson of the African Union in 2009.

-On April 30, 2011, Gaddafi's son Saif al-Arab and three grandchildren were killed by a French airstrike and it was alleged that Mismari had given away the locations of Gaddafi's secret safe houses to the French.
+On 30 April 2011, Gaddafi's son Saif al-Arab and three grandchildren were killed by a French airstrike, and it was alleged that Mismari had given away the locations of Gaddafi's secret safe houses to the French.

+Posthumous allegations against Gaddafi

-In a 2012 interview with Al-Hayat, Mismari alleged that Gaddafi's mother was Jewish and that Gaddafi killed anybody who found out about it, notably Libyan ambassador to Italy, Ammar Dhu, and military officer, Salih Bu Farwa.
-Mismari also claimed that on two occasions, Gaddafi raped foreign visitors to Libya.
+Mismari claimed that on two occasions, Gaddafi raped foreign visitors to Libya.
 The alleged victims were a Nigerian woman and the wife of a Swiss businessman.
 He also alleged that Gaddafi sexually harassed the ex-wife of French President Nicolas Sarkozy, Cecilia.

-In a 2013 interview with French journalist Annick Cojean, Gaddafi's Chief of Security Mansour Dhao accused Mismari and Mabrouka Sherif of being the primary facilitators of Gaddafi's alleged sexual abuse.
+In a 2013 interview with French journalist Annick Cojean, Gaddafi's Chief of Security Mansour Dhao accused Mismari and Mabrouka Sherif of being the primary facilitators of Gaddafi's alleged "sexual abuse".
 Dhao also accused Mismari of procuring prostitutes for Gaddafi and practicing black magic.
 Mismari was named in Cojean's book Gaddafi's Harem: The Story of a Young Woman and the Abuses of Power in Libya.

-In 2014, Mismari was interviewed by BBC for the documentary “Mad Dog – Qaddafi’s Secret World," where he alleged that Gaddafi was "terribly sexually deviant," kept underaged male and female sex slaves, and kept the body of Mansour Rashid El-Kikhia, former Libyan Minister of Foreign Affairs, in a freezer.
+In 2014, Mismari was interviewed by BBC for the documentary “Mad Dog – Qaddafi’s Secret World," where he alleged that Gaddafi was "terribly sexually deviant", kept underaged male and female sex slaves, and kept the body of Mansour Rashid El-Kikhia, former Libyan Minister of Foreign Affairs, in a freezer.